Introduction: Wireless PVC Badminton Volleyball Net

 My kids received a badminton set from their grandmother last summer which we have enjoyed immensely and play it often especially as an after dinner family game.
 The problem is that it is cumbersome to set up and take down for mowing the grass and the kids keep tripping over the guy wires when running through the yard, especially after dark.
 I decided to make a PVC net holder that didn't use guy wires to hold it up.

-UPDATE May, 2019: We moved after 15 years at our old house.
-My "kids" are in college now but we still play badminton a lot.
-I used the same setup at our new house except the net I bought is nicer and a little heavier so I used 1" PVC poles with 1-1/4" PVC anchors and they fit inside just fine and are much sturdier than 3/4" pipe.
+UPDATE May, 2019: We moved to a new state.
+My kids are now in college but we still play badminton a lot.
+I did the same setup at our new house except the net I bought is nicer but a little heavier so I used 1" PVC poles with 1-1/4" PVC anchors and they fit inside just fine and are much sturdier than 3/4" pipe.

 Here is the net set up as it was designed.
 It uses two 3-section metal poles that are starting to rust with guy wires on either end to hold them up.
 I replaced the cheap strings and plastic stakes with heavier duty nylon cord and metal tent stakes but it was still a pain to set up and take back down.